Pre-Expansivity in Cellular Automata: Open Problems

 \section{Open Problems}

 We showed in this paper that dynamics like pre-expansivity or $k$-expansivity can exist without necessarily implying positive expansivity.
 We also showed that some combinations of the space structure and the local rule structure forbid pre-expansivity (Theorem~\ref{thm:abelian2D}).
-However, we left many open questions concerning pre-expansivity and $k$-expansivity: \begin{itemize} \item is there a pre-expansive cellular automata on $\Z^d$ when $d\geq 2$? \item is there a $2$-expansive cellular automata on $\Z^2$? on the free group? more generally which is the set of integers $k$ such that a given group admits $k$-expansive cellular automata? \item are pre-expansive CA always transitive? mixing? open? \item is the property of pre-expansivity decidable? \end{itemize}
+However, we left many open questions concerning pre-expansivity and $k$-expansivity: \begin{itemize} \item is there a pre-expansive cellular automata on $\Z^d$ when $d\geq 2$? \item is there a $2$-expansive cellular automata on $\Z^2$? on the free group? more generally what is the set of integers $k$ such that a given group admits $k$-expansive cellular automata? \item a lot of results are known on traces of (positively) expansive cellular automata.
+What can we say for pre-expansive CA? for instance are they always transitive? what are their mixing properties? \item is the property of pre-expansivity decidable? \end{itemize}